JingRonggg/DSAI-project/README.md

 ## Models Used

 1. Linear Regression
+2. Multi-Output Regressor
-2. Natural Language Processing (LLM)
+3. Natural Language Processing (LLM)

 ## Conclusion
 - There is no correlation between caption length and engagement(likes, comments, shares) & impression